lsst-dm/nb_lsst_io/getting-started/notebook-demo.rst

 .. note::

-   The :file:`notebook-demo` directory is hosted at https://github.com/lsst-sqre/notebook-demo.
+   The :file:`notebooks/notebook-demo` directory is hosted at https://github.com/lsst-sqre/notebook-demo.
    Every time you log into the Notebook Aspect, the default branch (called ``prod``) is updated from GitHub.
    Avoid running :command:`git commit` on the ``prod`` branch.